 - Hip belt is extremely comfortable and provides excellent load transfer because it is attached to the central aluminum stay

-- Front anchor of the load lifter straps is adjustable, ensuring ability to keep load lifters at a 30-45 degree angle when the torso length of the pack is adjusted.
+- Front anchor of the load lifter straps is adjustable, ensuring the ability to keep load lifters at a 30-45 degree angle when the torso length of the pack is adjusted.
 This is a high-end feature, normally only found on expedition class backpacks.

 - Bottom compression straps can be threaded to run through inside of the side mesh pockets or outside, enabling compression when carrying water bottles, or external gear attachment (such as snowshoes).